Table of Contents

 This catalog can then be used by business analysts, data scientists, app developers, and more to efficiently and securely carry out their work.

-An easy way to imagine it is like WhatsApp chats.
-Before, you had a bunch of individual chats, and it was difficult and time consuming talking to everyone separately.
+An easy way to understand the data fabric meaning is to imagine it like WhatsApp chats.
+Before, you had a bunch of individual chats, and it was difficult and time-consuming to talk to everyone separately.

-Data Fabric is a group chat that brings everyone together, and makes it easy to keep track of what’s going on, and communicate with everyone at once.
+Data Fabric is like a group chat that brings everyone together, making it easy to keep track of what’s going on and communicate with everyone at once.

 Related: How to Build a Data Catalog